-- Logos is a fully accredited member of the Association of Theological Schools in the United States and Canada (ATS). - Logos is authorized under U.S. Citizenship and Immigration Services (USCIS) to issue I-20 to enroll nonimmigrant alien students.
+- Accredited by the Association of Theological Schools in the United States and Canada (ATS). - Accredited by ATS to grant Master of Arts in Christian Studies in Chicago Campus. - Accredited by Asia Theological Association (ATA). - Authorized by Illinois Board of Higher Education. - Logos is authorized under U.S. Citizenship and Immigration Services (USCIS) to issue I-20 to enroll nonimmigrant alien students.